HNK Hajduk Split: Iconic 1950s

 After World War II, Hajduk continued to play in the Yugoslav championship and its cup.
 In 1946, they won Croatian championship and established the magazine Journal of Hajduk.
 In 1948–49, Hajduk visited Australia and became the first team from Yugoslavia to play on all continents.
 The club won the 1950 Yugoslav championship without a single loss, setting a record that no one managed to accomplish before the breakup of Yugoslavia 40 years later.
 On 28 October 1950, a day before a decisive match against one of its biggest rivals Red Star Belgrade (a 2–1 win), the official fan organization Torcida was founded.
-It was created by engineering student Vjenceslav Žuvela, who chose the name after the enthusiastic Brazilian fans, and Torcida become the first organized group of supporters in Europe.
+It was created by engineering student Vjenceslav Žuvela, who named it after the enthusiastic Brazilian fans, and Torcida become the first organized group of supporters in Europe.
 The following year, reconstruction of "Stari Plac" stadium was finished, and it homed the club for more than three decades.

 Consequent seasons showed Hajduk's supremacy, but also the political manipulations to prevent them winning the championships.
 For one, Torcida was viewed as a hostile organization by the communist authorities, which posed a risk to the national consciousness of the new Yugoslavian state.
 Hajduk's leadership was sanctioned, the team's captain expelled from the communist party, and Vjenceslav Žuvela imprisoned.
 Also, during the winter break of the 1952–53 season, following an invitation from Juan Perón, Hajduk went on tour to South America and eventually extended their stay there.
 This caused them to come home late, but instead of promised delay of games in the Championship, they faced defeat against BSK and a draw with Spartak Subotica as their youth team and couple of veteran players had to play them.
 Although Hajduk later beat both Red Star (4–1) and Partizan (4–2) in Belgrade, Red Star became the champion by only a two-point margin.